Structured Diagrammatic Methods in Functional Safety

 Quality criteria

-- Completeness: Every external stimulus (including invalid/timeout) leads to a defined reaction.
+- Completeness: Every external stimulus (including invalid inputs and timeouts) leads to a defined reaction.

 - Consistency: No conflicting transitions; a single source of truth for safe states and priorities.